wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :width: 100%
 :name: jbrowse

-A screenshot of the JBrowse genome browser showing _Arabidopsis thaliana_ chromosome 1 with a gene that has multiple splice variants {cite}`jbrowse_2016`.
+A screenshot of the JBrowse genome browser showing _Arabidopsis thaliana_ chromosome 1 with a gene that has multiple splice variants.
+Credits: {cite}`jbrowse_2016`.
 ```

 :::